-The roots of the music of Oh Come, Oh Come, Emmanuel! go back to the 15th century.1 The Messianic titles in the lyrics, called the O Antiphons, are from the Old Testament, and their use in liturgy goes back to the 8th century.2
+The roots of the music of Oh Come, Oh Come, Emmanuel! go back to the 15th century.1 The Messianic titles in the lyrics, called the O Antiphons, are from the Old Testament, and their use in liturgy goes back to the 8th century and may have been in use as early as the 6th century.2

 “The first letters of the titles taken backwards form a Latin acrostic of “Ero Cras” which translates to “Tomorrow, I will come”, mirroring the theme of the antiphons.”3

 O Adonai (O Lord)

 O Rex Gentium (O King of the nations)

 Start with Emmanuel and go backwards through the Latin names, taking the first letter of each to form the phrase, “Ero Cras.”

 Oh Come, Oh Come, Emmanuel! is one of the oldest songs heard during the Advent season.

 This video features scenes from The Nativity Story.

 God, after He spoke long ago to the fathers in the prophets in many portions and in many ways, in these last days has spoken to us in His Son…Hebrews 1:1-2